-Variations of sustainable investing, impact investing and responsible investing have been on the rise in the last decade and have gained in global popularity.
+Variations of responsible investing, impact investing and sustainable investing have been on the rise in the last decade and have gained in global popularity.
+Worldwide, governments and investors alike are moving toward socially responsible investments:

 - In 2007, the European Investment issued its first green bond, whose proceeds of approximately 600 million EUR were used to fund renewable energy and energy efficiency projects.